m-mattia-m/mattiamueggler.ch/helm/README.md

 # Deployment

 # Apply

 1. Setup `helm install mattiamueggler-ch . --create-namespace` or `helm install mattiamueggler-ch .`
 2. new Rollout `helm upgrade mattiamueggler-ch . --values ./values.yaml`

 ## values.yaml

+You must create the `values.yaml` file and past this example config in this file.

 ```yaml
 namespace: